 This is the contingency related to the buyer’s financial situation, that the sale only goes through if your home sells first.
 While this can protect you, it’s common for sellers to reject this in a seller’s market, as the seller knows there may well be another buyer who doesn’t have this restriction.

-Another way around this issue is to ask for a long closing date, which gives you more time to sell your house.
-Remember that some sellers might reject your offer because of this if they want to close the sale quickly, but it might be attractive to other seller, if they need to shop for a new home themselves or want to finish the school year in their home, for example.
+Another way around this issue is to ask for a later-than-normal closing date, which gives you more time to sell your house.
+Remember that some sellers might reject your offer because of this if they want to close the sale quickly – but it might be attractive to other sellers shopping for a new home themselves or who want to finish the school year in their home, for example.

-Now that you know all about contingencies, you might be wondering how they work.
-While all the particulars of the sale are being worked out, including the contingencies, the sale itself is called contingent.
-Even though you might have your heart set on this specific house, your real estate agent will probably recommend that you keep looking at houses and even make other offers, while it’s in a contingent status.
+Even though you might have your heart set on a specific house, your real estate agent will probably recommend that you keep looking at houses and even make other offers while the house you want is in a contingent status.
 That’s particularly important in real estate markets with low housing inventory and a surplus of buyers.